myriadrf/lc-website/developer/hardware/rf/b3mpa.rst

 +-------------------+------------------------------+------------+------------------+-----------------+------------------+
 | 18                | 43.01                        | 25.01      | 2553             | 84              | 27.8             |
 +-------------------+------------------------------+------------+------------------+-----------------+------------------+

+We can see from the above results that the gain drops from ~33dB to ~32dB at an output power of 41dBm, which is 1dB below the specified output (12.5W instead of 16W CW).
+If we were to then back-off the output power by 7dB for use with an LTE signal, this would give us a maximum useful power output of 34dBm (2.5W).
+Hence we should be able to meet our target modulated output power with this design.

 .. figure:: /images/B3MPA_0p1_P1dB_Test_Plot.svg
    :align: center